Tuesday, October 29, 2024

 Preventative Pain Series: Shoulders (A Series)

-Disclaimer: This post is about different strategies/techniques to help reduce the risk of general should issues/soreness and not necessarily meant to prevent higher level sport-specific injuries.
+Disclaimer: This post is about different strategies/techniques to help reduce the risk of general shoulder issues/soreness and not necessarily meant to prevent higher level sport-specific injuries.
 I do have a plan to add a post addressing those issues in the future.

 Shoulder Stability: The Key to Pain-Free Adventures